Grocery store: Food marketing

 In the pre-modern era, the sale of surplus food took place once a week when farmers took their wares on market day into the local village marketplace.
 Here food was sold to grocers for sale in their local shops for purchase by local consumers.
 With the onset of industrialization and the development of the food processing industry, a wider range of food could be sold and distributed in distant locations.
 Typically, early grocery shops would be counter-based where purchasers told the shop-keeper what they wanted and the shop-keeper would get it for them.

 In the 20th century, supermarkets were born.
 Supermarkets brought with them a self service approach to shopping using shopping carts, and were able to offer quality food at lower cost through economies of scale and reduced staffing costs.
 In the latter part of the 20th century, this has been further revolutionized by the development of vast warehouse-sized, out-of-town supermarkets, selling a wide range of food from around the world.

 Unlike food processors, food retailing is a two-tier market in which a small number of very large companies control a large proportion of supermarkets.
 The supermarket giants wield great purchasing power over farmers and processors, and strong influence over consumers.
 Less than 10% of consumer spending on food goes to farmers, with larger percentages going to advertising, transportation, and intermediate corporations.

 Prices

 It was reported on March 24, 2008, that consumers worldwide faced rising food prices.
 Reasons for this development include changes in the weather and dramatic changes in the global economy including higher oil prices, lower food reserves, and growing consumer demand in China and India.

 The US Labor Department has calculated that food purchased at home and in restaurants is 13% of household purchases, behind 32% for housing and 18% for transportation.
 The average US family spent $280 per month or $3,305 per year at grocery stores in 2004.
 The newsletter Dollar Stretcher survey estimated $149 a month for a single person, $257 for a couple and $396 for a family of four.

+The average net profit margins of competitive grocery stores tend to be lower than in other market sectors.